Essential Oil Croton (15 mL)

 - Purgative – When taken internally, it can leads to diarrhea even in the smallest amounts.
 It is used to purge the intestines but this requires expertise and knowledge of the right concentration to be used.

 - Cytocidal – Some species of Croton yield cytocidal properties.
-They kill individual cells, which can be beneficial in cancer treatment.
+They kill individual cells, which can be beneficial.